 Click here to learn more.

-One of the greatest challenges for an aging dog is hearing loss.
+One of the greatest challenges for an aging dog — and his humans — is hearing loss.
 Just because your pet may be losing his hearing, however, doesn’t mean he can’t continue to be a fully functioning member of your household.
 It simply takes a little creativity and training to bridge the communication gap.

 If you notice hearing loss in your pet, the first place to go is to your veterinarian.
 Your dog’s change in hearing may simply be age-related, but there are a number of possible causes, including ear infections or a foreign body or growth in the ear, which need to be addressed by a veterinarian.
 Your veterinarian can rule out specific issues, and in some cases can treat, and even reverse, the loss.